OnTheGoSystems/toolset-cli/docs/toolset/relationships/migrate.md

 : Run the whole migration procedure, all steps from beginning to end.
 If combined with the --state argument, the migration will attempt to resume from the given state and continue until the end.

 [\--rollback]
 : Provided the old association table still exists, bring it back and set the database layer mode back to `version1`.

+[\--stop-at-step=&lt;step-number&gt;]
+: When running the complete migration, stop before executing the step with a given number.

+[\--without-sql-transaction]
+: Don't use SQL transactions when migrating association batches.

+[\--only-relationships=&lt;relationship-ids&gt;]
+: Migrate only associations with given IDs.
+The parameter value needs to be a comma-separated list of relationship IDs.
+For debugging purposes only.
+Use with great caution!
+This WILL break your site.

+[\--yes]
+: Do not require user's confirmation for operations that normally require it.